Fundamental Analysis: Understanding Price to Book Ratio

 You can calculate the Price to Book Value Ratio with the following formula:

-Stock Price / (Assets - Liabilities) = P/B
+Price to book ratio = Stock price / (Assets - Liabilities)

 Interpreting Your Result